maxkferg/python-pmml/docs/spec.md

 ### Batch Normalization Layer

 The `batch normalization` (BN) layer aims to generate an output tensor with a constant mean and variance.
 BN applies a linear transformation between input and output based on the distribution of inputs during the training process.
 A BN layer is represented using a *NetworkLayer* element with the *layerType* attribute set to "BatchNormalization".
+An example of a BN layer is provided below:

  ```xml
 <NetworkLayer layerType="BatchNormalization" axis="-1" center="True" epsilon="0.001" momentum="0.99" name="conv_dw_2_bn">